 Beanies

 Seasonal gold from October through February.
-Beanies are simpler to produce (usually just embroidered patch or text) and carry strong impulse-buy energy during cold months.
+Beanies are simpler to produce, usually featuring an embroidered patch or text, and carry strong impulse-buy energy during cold months.

-Best for: Minimalist branding, small text or icon, seasonal product drops.
+Best for: Minimalist branding, small text or icons, seasonal product drops.

 Bucket Hats

 The festival and summer crowd loves bucket hats.
-Sublimation-printed all-over designs work well here, unlike other hat styles where embroidery dominates.
+Unlike other hat styles where embroidery dominates, sublimation-printed all-over designs work extremely well on bucket hats.

 Best for: Colorful patterns, all-over prints, summer and festival niches.